Automatically generate a form from an object in Blazor

 }

-Last, we can create the Blazor component by creating a file named GenericForm.razor with the following content:
+Finally, we create the Blazor component by adding a file named GenericForm.razor with the following content:

 Razor